-Leonard’s father Andrew Booker was born in the 4th quarter of 1854 in Holmwood to farm worker Andrew Booker Snr, born about 1809 in Capel and Eliza Booker, born about 1813 in Holmwood.
-His mother Ada Sarah Phipps was born in the 2nd quarter of 1857 in Aston Clinton, Buckinghamshire, to coachman and groom John Phipps, born about 1824 in Abingdon, Berkshire and Alice Phipps, born about 1835 in Sawston, Cambridgeshire.
+Leonard’s father Andrew was born in the 4th quarter of 1854 in Holmwood to farm worker Andrew Snr, born about 1809 in Capel and Eliza, born about 1813 in Holmwood.
+His mother Ada was born in the 2nd quarter of 1857 in Aston Clinton, Buckinghamshire, to coachman and groom John Phipps, born about 1824 in Abingdon, Berkshire and Alice Phipps, born about 1835 in Sawston, Cambridgeshire.

-Andrew and Ada married, by Banns, on the 28th of April 1877 at St Mary’s church in Holmwood.
+Andrew and Ada married on 28th April 1877 at St Mary’s church in Holmwood.
 At the time of their marriage they lived in Holmwood and Andrew was working as an agricultural labourer.

 At the time of the 1891 Census, the family lived at Vicarage Farm in Holmwood.
 Andrew was still working as an agricultural labourer and Sarah Ada was at home.
 The household further comprised of their children: Minnie, Andrew Charles, Ada Lily and Jesse Alice.